We support needy children worldwide

 Support for orphans and very poor children

-We support projects for orphans, including social orphans, and children from socially disadvantaged families, while focusing on:
+We support projects for orphans, social orphans, and children who grow up under difficult living conditions, while focusing on:

 - creating and safeguarding conditions worthy of human dignity